GnanendranN/TSA_EXP5/README.md

 # Ex.No: 05  IMPLEMENTATION OF TIME SERIES ANALYSIS AND DECOMPOSITION
-### Date: 16-05-2026
+### Date: 19-05-2026

 ## AIM:
-To Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country and for airline passengers.
+To Illustrates how to perform time series analysis and decomposition.

 ## ALGORITHM:
 1. Import the required packages like pandas and numpy